 Global Talent Applications in the Film Industry: Global Talent UK Immigration Route, the daughter of Tier 1 (Exceptional Talent) Route was born on 20 February 2020.

 As the name suggests, this route allows talented people from all over the world, continue creating their masterpieces in the UK with a possibility of settlement.
-You can read more about this essence of this UK immigration route HERE.
+You can read more about the essence of this UK immigration route HERE.
 THIS VIDEO will help you understand this route even further.

 This article will concentrate on explaining assessment criteria for applicants from Film, Television, Animation, Post-Production or Visual Effects Industry.